Seacoast defense in the United States: Monitors for coast defense

-Monitor-style ships were used extensively in offensive roles during the Civil War, but were impractical for ocean service and offensive action abroad.
-They were, however, ideally suited for harbor defense with their shallow draft and large guns.
-Postwar, Civil War-era monitors were dispersed to important harbors, including San Francisco on the west coast.
+These post-1862 monitor-style ships of steel and iron were used extensively in offensive roles during the Civil War, but were impractical for open-ocean service and offensive action abroad.
+They were, however, ideally suited for coastal and harbor defense with their shallow draft and large guns.
+Postwar, Civil War-era monitors were dispersed to important major American harbors, including San Francisco on the west coast.
 From the 1870s to the 1890s, larger and more powerful breastwork monitors were produced, such as the Amphitrite class, while the ocean-going navy was slow to make the transition to steel hulls and armor plating.
 An improvement on the monitor concept was the coastal battleship, such as the Indiana class of the 1890s.

-As a result of the Spanish–American War and the acquisition of Hawaii and the Philippines, by 1900 the Navy was committed to ocean-going battleships, and ceased building monitors; however, some of the vessels remained in service up to World War I in combat-prepared roles, and as training or auxiliary vessels thereafter.
+As a result of the Spanish–American War and the subsequent acquisition of territories of Hawaii and its chain of islands in the central Pacific Ocean and the Philippines islands in the far western Pacific, off the coast of Asia in 1898.
+By the following early 1900s, the expanded American Navy under 26th President Theodore Roosevelt (1858-1919, served 1901-1909), was committed to a Blue-water navy fleet of ocean-going steel battleships and cruisers and ceased building monitors; however, some of the older vessels remained in naval service up to World War I in combat-prepared roles, and as training or auxiliary vessels thereafter.